Eugène Giraud

-Pierre François Michelle Eugène Giraud (August 8, 1806 – December 28, 1881) was a French painter and engraver.
-He painted one of the best known portraits of writer Gustave Flaubert.
+Pierre François Eugène Giraud (August 8, 1806 – December 28, 1881) was a French painter and engraver.
+In 1867 he painted one of the best known portraits of writer Gustave Flaubert, now housed at the Palace of Versailles.
+He also completed a pastel portrait of his friend, Alexandre Dumas, at the height of the novelist's career in 1845.
 He won many awards and honors in recognition for his work.
+He was made a Chevalier of the Legion of Honour in 1851 and was promoted to Officer in 1866.